-I’ve seen so many charities hold back from promoting gifts in wills with their donors because they feel intimidated by planned giving, or they think they need to replicate the complex, glossy legacy giving packages that many larger shops seem to favour when it comes to planned giving.
+I’ve seen so many charities hold back from promoting gifts in Wills with their donors because they feel intimidated by planned giving, or they think they need to replicate the complex, glossy legacy giving packages that many larger shops seem to favor when it comes to planned giving.

 If you can take even one of the steps outlined above, you’ll be that much closer to receiving a potentially transformational gift.

 If you liked this post, consider signing up for our newsletter.